neogenia-jp/EzGate/README.md

 See the `example2/` directory in this repository.

+## More advanced settings

-## Switch the relay destination according to the access source IP address
+### Switch the relay destination according to the access source IP address

 When using a reverse proxy for load balancing on multiple servers, there are times when you want to isolate a specific server for verification.
 In this case, EzGate can relay only the access from a specific PC to the isolated server.